sksinghdeo/applypilot/README.md

 2. Open `chrome://extensions`.
 3. Enable **Developer mode**.
 4. Select **Load unpacked**.
-5. Choose the repository’s `extension` folder.
+5. Choose the repository's `extension` folder.
-6. Pin ApplyPilot from the browser’s extension menu.
+6. Pin ApplyPilot from the browser's extension menu.

-The extension needs only `activeTab`, `scripting`, and `storage`, plus access to the local ApplyPilot server.
+The extension requests only `activeTab`, `scripting`, and `storage`, plus access to the local ApplyPilot server.

 ## Optional AI providers

-Local mode is the default and requires no key.
+Local mode is the default and requires no API key.

 The settings page can optionally call:

 - OpenAI Responses API
 - Anthropic Messages API